 - Three (3) Letters of Recommendations (register recommenders online via departmental application) After you register your recommenders online via the departmental application, your recommenders will be automatically directed to a recommendation website linked to your application.
 Ideally, your recommendations would come from persons who can provide information about your academic abilities and suitability for PhD-level study.
 You can submit your departmental application BEFORE your recommendations have been received.

 1. Upload unofficial transcripts from all colleges and universities you attended to the PhD Departmental Application.

-2. Submit official transcripts to the University of Oregon Office of Admissions.
+2. Submit official transcripts to the University of Oregon Office of the Registrar.
 Please follow official transcript requirements as detailed by the UO Graduate School website.